osrf/gazebo_tutorials/install_from_source/tutorial_default.md

 ### Optional Physics Engines

 **Release Note:** in order to use DART, a full compilation of Gazebo from source is needed (as detailed in this document).
-The .deb packages are only shipping the ODE, Bullet, and Simbody physics engines.
+The .deb packages are shipping the ODE, Bullet, and Simbody physics engines.

-   ***DART Support***
+#### DART Support

 Support for [DART](http://dartsim.github.io/) version 5.0 is integrated into the default branch.
 In an Ubuntu system, several Personal Package Archives